-X. ENTERPRISE INCOME VERIFICATION-EXISTING TENANT REPORT
+X. ENTERPRISE INCOME VERIFICATION-EXISTING TENANT REPORT (only applicable to the Project-based Section 8 units)

 All applicants MUST disclose if they are currently receiving HUD housing assistance.
 The owner/agent will not knowingly assist applicants who will maintain a residence in addition to the HUD-assisted unit.